bkesk/bad-apps-blog/README.md

 ### using git and pip

-It is recommended that you begin with fresh virtual environment,
+It is recommended that you begin with a fresh virtual environment,

 ```
 $ python -m venv bad_apps_blog_venv